mitsuba-renderer/mitsuba3/docs/porting_3_6.rst

 .. _dr_cpp: https://drjit.readthedocs.io/en/latest/cpp.html

-Mitsuba 3.6.0 has also introduced changes that affect C++ developers who have extended Mitusba 3, such as by defining custom C++ plugins.
+Mitsuba 3.6.0 has also introduced changes that affect C++ developers who have extended Mitsuba 3.
 As with the Python interface, most of these changes are driven by Dr.Jit 1.0.0 and we again recommend users first begin by reading the `Dr.Jit documentation <dr_main_>`_ and in particular the dedicated section on the `Dr.Jit C++ interface <dr_cpp_>`_.

 Control flow
 ~~~~~~~~~~~~